 Whether you use a closet, drawers or an open clothes rack, organizing clothes efficiently in a small bedroom will reduce the likelihood of them spilling out into the room, not to mention make for a much smoother morning routine.

-To maximize space in a small closet, organize your clothes by category, frequency of use, season, color – whatever makes the most sense to you.
+To maximize space in a small closet, use clothes storage ideas such as organizing by category, frequency of use, season, color – whatever makes the most sense to you.
 Reserve shelf space for storing bulky items such as jumpers and chunky knitwear, file fold (where you place folded items vertically) t-shirts, jumpers and jeans into individual boxes and maximize shelving space with stackable containers, baskets and closet organizers.

 8. Use baskets as overflow storage

-The key to organizing a small bedroom is to give all your belongings a place – not always easy in a small bedroom.
-Baskets are brilliant drop zones for catching shoes, books, fresh linens and dirty laundry.
-They’re also great for organizing toys in a child’s bedroom.
+The key to organizing a small bedroom is to give all your belongings a place – not always easy in a compact space.
+Bedroom organizers like baskets are brilliant drop zones for catching shoes, books, fresh linens and dirty laundry.
+They’re also great for toys in a child’s bedroom.

 Choose attractive designs to complement the room, hide them away in the bottom of your closet or position just outside your bedroom door to save on floor space.